All Episodes

 Yeah.

-I'm the one that I'll let you think that.
+I'm going to let you think that.

 Oh, good grief.

-All right, big breaking news announcement.
+Big breaking news announcement.

-Not only is the Manafort trial opening arguments now moving forward, the word Russia will never be used, I bet you in the middle of this trial has to do with Ukraine.
+Not only is the Manafort trial opening arguments now moving forward, the word Russia will never be used, I bet you, in the middle of this trial, has to do with Ukraine.

-It has nothing to do with the Trump campaign, has to do with the 2005 tax case.
+It has to do with the 2005 tax case.

-Except Judge Ellis saying that, yeah, they're putting the screws to Manafort in the hopes he'll sing or compose against Donald Trump so they could either prosecute or impeach him.
+And that's the media's making this into the biggest opening, opening comments of the Manafort trial from a 2005 tax case that had nothing to do with Russia, except Judge Ellis saying that, yeah, they're putting the screws to Manafort in the hopes he'll sing or compose against Donald Trump so they can either prosecute or impeach him.

 It's the only reason they've gone back to a 2005 tax case, which is what this is.